-Michel Bauwens rejects methodologies that are trying to explain phenomena from one point of view.
-Not only do we need to take into account the objective, but also the subjective elements in their interdependency.
-At the same time his integral approach is a form of truth philosophy.
-According to Bauwens, truth needs to be constructed contributively and every object needs to be approached from as many angles and perspectives as possible.
+For Michel Bauwens, the P2P-movement is a progressive, integrative emancipation movement.
+Bauwens rejects methodologies which explain phenomena from only one point of view, and believes that we need to take into account not only the objective but also the subjective elements in their interdependency.
+At the same time, his integral approach is a form of truth philosophy: according to Bauwens, truth needs to be constructed contributively, and every object needs to be approached from as many angles and perspectives as possible.
 However, this integral approach also poses dangers, as shown by the reactionary nature of the ideas of Ken Wilber.
-For Michel Bauwens, the P2P-movement is a progressive, integrative emancipation movement.

 Chapter 5: the P2P Foundation